 Grant awarded to UMW faculty for environmental study at the Crows Nest Research Center in Stafford County, Virginia

 Congratulations to Dr. Tyler Frankel (pictured) of the Earth and Environmental Sciences Department and Dr. Abbie Tomba of the Biology Department, who have been awarded a $16,504 grant to finance study of at the Crows Nest Research Center in Stafford County, Virginia.
 The research will be carried out beginning in the Summer of 2020.
 Click here for more details!

-UMW student receives 2019 conference runner-up award at Geological Society of America conference in Phoenix, AZ
+UMW student receives 2019 runner-up award at Geological Society of America conference in Phoenix, AZ

 Lauren Chartier (Biology, ’20; Environmental Sustainability minor), pictured at right, won a runner up in Environmental & Engineering Geology Session – Students research presentation competition at the national annual Geological Society of America conference in Phoenix Arizona ( September 22 – 25) for her poster “The biogeochemistry of reclaimed sand-mined soils in Caroline County, Virginian Coastal plains, USA”.
 Lauren’s research was supervised by Dr. Ben O. Kisila (Earth and Environmental Sciences Department) and Dr. Josephine Antwii (Biology Department).
 Also involved with the research is Earth and Environmental Sciences graduate Dr. Matthew Ricker (now on the faculty of North Carolina State University).